Book Review: Bordeaux Grands Crus Classés 1855

 1855 is resistant to the possibilities of revision; there is no relegation or promotion.
 Hence the changes in ownership, vineyards, winegrowing, and market sentiment since 1855 are not reflected by it.

 Any ranking is a snapshot at the time it was made.
-Without updating, the 1855 list is no longer an accurate crème de la crème.
+Without updating, the 1855 list is no longer an absolute crème de la crème.
 While no one doubts the eminence of the First Growths, the precise composition of the lower tiers is debatable.
 Today, 1855 is a cultural artefact concerned with the curation of prestige.

 Warning – football analogy ahead